 These Italian limp vellum bindings protecting the new small printed formats of ca1500–1520, were not the later ‘cased’ binding structures.
 The simplicity of this binding type is deceptive; it will always stretch the knowledge and skills of the most experienced bookbinder.
 Because this binding type questions many of the later practices in bookbinding structural history since 1967 the author has considered it as having within it a high standard of training possibilities.

 Simplicity of construction using natural materials demands understanding & utilizing the variety of qualities within each & how they relate mechanically to other materials used.
 Such simplicity demands that a particular part of the structure must serve several functions at once.
 It also highlights the primary sewing & endband workings as critical foundations.
 As a non-adhesive construction it is a binding type that has no tolerance for error.

 The author also highlights the importance of physical testing in the development of this bookbinding structure.
 As an example of this he describes how they would play football at the Biblioteca Nazionale Centrale di Firenze with his various experimental model structures & how this would quickly show up points of weakness.
 A later test by Barbara Giuffrida, the author’s colleague & translator, was to supply a local infants school with blank books bound in various limp vellum binding styles for the children to use as notebooks, heavy wear indeed.

 Mr. Clarkson’s “Limp Vellum Binding” book can be purchased with all major credit & debit cards through PayPal:

 |The prices below include postage & packing, and £1.37 PayPal’s charge.

-(for a full list of countries Royal Mail classes as Europe, click here)
+(see the full list of countries Royal Mail classes as Europe)